A place on the map, or POI (Point of interest) may be just a pin with a name.

 Or it can be an information-rich page with a lot of information.
-After the experience with several map projects, we tried to create Mapotic in a way that it can be used in a wide range of options.
+After our experience with testing several map projects, we tried to create Mapotic in a way that it can be used with a wide range of options.
 Therefore, in our concept, each site needs to have its GPS, name and picture only, and everything else is optional.
 If there is no image added by the user, an aerial view (orthophoto map) of that location is displayed.

 Name, icon, and attribute value

 It is important to correctly select the icon and name of the attribute.
 Be aware, that for example on small screen of mobile device it may not display the name of the attribute, but only the icon.
-So, it’s tricky to name an attribute, for example Paid entrance and give options Yes and No. Better choice would be to name it Entrance and use options Paid and Free.
+So, you might need to be clever when naming an attribute, for example Paid entrance and give options Yes and No. Better choice would be to name it Entrance and use options Paid and Free.

 Currently, the system supports over 1,000 icons, but it is possible that not everybody finds the right choice for their attributes.
 In that case, let us know and we’ll add the new icon.
 You can search for inspiration, for example on www.thenounproject.com or other services.